Think Being Mortgage Free is a Pipedream? Think Again…

 Are you ready to bring down the repayment years to live mortgage-free?
 Here’s how it’s done.

-Keith Smith is a 55-year-old chap, who lives with his 53-year-old wife Sharon.
-In ten years’ time, they hope to call it a day and start enjoying their retirement years.
+Keith Smith is a 55-year-old and lives with his 53-year-old wife Sharon.
+In ten years’ time, they hope to call 'working life' a day and start enjoying their retirement years.
 Their outstanding mortgage is at a balance of £140,000 with a term of 15 years.
 They have a fixed rate deal on their mortgage, with an interest rate of 1.50% and it is fixed for three years.
 Balanced investors, they are paying £870pcm.

 So, by the time they’re 65 and 63 respectively, their aim is to be retired and mortgage free.